 Digital library resources remain available to all students on award-bearing courses and staff are working to increase the digital collection.
 A “click and collect” service has been introduced to enable access to physical items.
 Limited browsing time is also available to degree and diploma students.
 Returned items will be quarantined and access to library and reading room spaces are restricted.
 Staff will continue to offer a remote online enquiry service.

 IT Suite: To maintain social distancing the number of workstations has reduced.
 There will be regular cleaning and sanitising of the room and equipment.

 Our catering facilities have been risk assessed and adapted for our students’ safety.
 We have changed how we prepare and serve meals as well as manage access to shared facilities such as the cafeteria.
 In re-shaping our food services delivery, we have set ourselves the target of maintaining the quality of our food even though how we deliver this has changed.
 We will endeavour to deliver as wide and as varied a choice as possible whilst still catering for dietary needs and allergies.

-The Gardens Shop and Restaurant are open to pre-booked ticket holders.
+The Gardens Shop and Restaurant are open.
 West Dean Stores and Tearoom are open.
 Please wear a mask or face covering.
 There will be clear signage and information where needed.

 The College and Gardens are supporting the NHS Test and Trace service.
 By providing us with your name and telephone number or using the QR code, you are helping keep all of us safe.
 Details are kept for 21 days.